Last Modified: 2016-09-06

 The orientation period is three months for hourly employees and six months for exempt employees.
 The purpose of the orientation period is to provide a period of training, support and close feedback.
 The orientation period after a transfer differs from the “initial” orientation period upon hire or rehire into Vanderbilt.
 An employee who has performance issues during the orientation period, after a transfer, is subject to the Performance Management process.

-V. CHANGE TO/FROM TEMPORARY OR PRN POSITIONS
+V. CHANGE TO/FROM TEMPORARY POSITIONS

 - NOTE: Employees may be eligible to continue benefits, like health insurance, at their own cost.
 Consult with the Human Resources Benefits office for more information.